AeroService/Common/.github/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-* Ask any question about how to use Serialize in the GitHub issues section.
+* Ask any question about how to use Conversion in the GitHub issues section.

 ## General Contribution Rules

-* By contributing to the Serialize project your code/contribution will be licensed under the [Apache Version 2.0](../LICENSE) license.
+* By contributing to the Conversion project your code/contribution will be licensed under the [Apache Version 2.0](../LICENSE) license.